hallski/MogKit/README.md

 ```

 ### Use to easily implement some transformation functions
-Another cases is when you have some data structure and you want to add a functional API to it, for example extending `NSArray`.
+Another case is when you have some data structure and you want to add a functional API to it, for example extending `NSArray`.
 In order to for example add a `filter` function to array, all you need to do is

 ```objective-c
 @implementation NSArray (Filterable)